• English

 By RioOnWatch Editorial • August 24, 2016

 Clique aqui para Português This is the latest contribution to our media watchdog series on the Best and Worst International Reporting on Rio’s favelas, part of RioOnWatch’s ongoing conversation on the media narrative and media portrayal surrounding favelas.
-The international […]
+The international media […]

 #Rio2016